brather1ng/RePoE/docs/gems.md

   value is the value with 1000 quality, divide by 1000 to get the value per point of quality.
 - `stat_requirements`: Character stats required to equip and use the skill.
-  Only defined for skills that exist as actual gem item (see below).
+  Only set for skills that exist as actual gem item (see below).
   Is an object that has the fields `str`, `dex` and `int`, each containing the requirement for the corresponding stat.